Circular Valley - grow the economy, protect the environment

 International start-ups, companies, science and politics meet here to collaborate across sectors and technologies on closing material loops along existing value chains, to develop policy recommendations and political frameworks and to inform the public about the topic of circular economy.

-Based in Wuppertal, in the heart of NRW and the Rhine-Ruhr region, Circular Valley is at the centre of Europe's most dynamic business region: within a 500 km radius, there are more than 20,000 international companies, over 70 universities, as well as around 160 million inhabitants.
+Based in Wuppertal, in the greater Rhine-Ruhr metropolitan area, Circular Valley is at the centre of Europe's most dynamic business region: within a 100 km radius, there are more than 20,000 international companies, over 70 universities, as well as around 160 million inhabitants.
 Nowhere else in the world do 300 global market leaders find themselves in such close proximity to each other, many of whom are already engaging with circular value creation.
 With its long tradition of setting market-shaping impulses, this cosmopolitan region offers ideal conditions for start-ups to settle and conduct research.

 The idea behind Circular Valley developed from the observation that while there are many hotspots around the world focusing on certain sectors (e.g. Silicon Valley for platform companies), no such region exists for circular value creation.
 Until now, there is no hotspot at which people can come together to work on this important issue.